The Smart Nutrient Density Calculator

 Frequently Asked Questions (FAQ)

-Can a food be high in calories and still be nutrient-dense?
+Can a high-calorie food still be nutrient-dense?

 What is a good nutrient density score?